 - Broader sustainability issues that environmental designers should be aware of in order to practice in a sustainable way.

 The taught modules on this course provide a grounding in environmental design and architectural science within the context of sustainable development and environmental performance of buildings.

 The project modules focus on specific themes in building design, such as climatic environment, internal building environment and passive design strategies.
 In these modules you will have the opportunity to apply taught design ideas to real-world scenarios.

 After completing the modules, you will prepare a dissertation, where you will analyse a subject of environmental design that interests you in more depth.

-If you are a full-time student, you will undertake all modules and complete your dissertation in one year.
+As a full-time, one-year distance learning student, you will undertake all taught modules and complete your dissertation in one calendar year